Integrations

 Step 3: Select products to monitor

-Toggle on any additional products you want SecureSlate to monitor.
-Your selection determines what permissions SecureSlate will include in the IAM policy you create.
+Toggle on the products you want SecureSlate to monitor.
+Your selection determines what permissions appear in the IAM policies SecureSlate generates.

 Select products (Organization flow)

-2. In the AWS Management Console, go to IAMPoliciesCreate policy.
+2. In the management account, go to IAMPoliciesCreate policy.

 IAM → Policies → Create policy

-3. Open the JSON editor, delete any prefilled text, and paste the policy JSON from SecureSlate.
+1. Open the JSON tab, delete any prefilled text, and paste the policy from SecureSlate.

 Create policy → JSON tab